C-Chads/C-Chads/README.md

 All code submitted must be free software.

-if the code is not your own, it must contain due attribution.
+if the code is not your own, it must contain any required attribution.

 If you would like to join the C-Chads, submit an issue on this repository.